 Believe it or not, Florida is home to a winery or two!
-California move over you got nothing on us!
-My personal favorite is Lakeridge Winery located in Clermont.
-It’s my favorite because the actual grapes are grown here, the actual vineyard is here and you can tour the vineyard along with sampling the products.
+California moves over; you got nothing on us!
+My personal favorite is Lakeridge Winery, located in Clermont.
+It’s my favorite because the actual grapes are grown here, the actual vineyard is here, and you can tour the vineyard along with sampling the products.

 Visiting a winery is a great way to spend the day, and there is plenty for the whole family to enjoy.
 We’ve been visiting Lakeridge Winery for years, often on a whim.
 This year we decided to check out the Seafood Festival.
 Lakeridge Winery hosts various events and festivals throughout the year.
 Some of the events are free; some have a nominal entrance fee.

 I strongly recommend attending one of the festivals for a few reasons:

 There is live music to enjoy as you sip on the wines

 Vendors are offering up all kinds of local and unusual goods

 The 2019 Seafood Festival held in March was a massive success for Lakeridge Winery.
 It was packed!
 When we arrived, we waited in a long line to park.
 Parking was impressively organized even though the winery had to open up sections never needed before.
 And, they had many golf carts running people up and down to the entrance.
 According to the staff, the audience was a lot larger than anticipated and their largest attendance to date.
 There are pros and cons to this.
 This is great for the winery financially and great for the vendors.
 For the attendees, it did mean long lines for wine and other drinks.
 We suggested that there are more alcohol stations for next year and people walking around selling drinks the same way beer is sold at a ballpark.